TheLazyIndianTechie/warp-task-master/FORK_MAINTENANCE.md

-# Fork Maintenance Strategy
+# Fork Maintenance Strategy (BETA)

 ## Overview

+> ⚠️ **BETA STATUS**: This fork is currently in beta with experimental features.
+For production use, consider the stable [task-master-ai](https://github.com/eyaltoledano/claude-task-master).

-This document outlines the maintenance strategy for the `warp-task-master` fork of the original [task-master-ai](https://github.com/eyaltoledano/claude-task-master) project.
+This document outlines the maintenance strategy for the `warp-task-master` BETA fork of the original [task-master-ai](https://github.com/eyaltoledano/claude-task-master) project.

 ## Fork Philosophy